-- Firewall can’t protect against what has been authorized.
-Firewalls permit normal communications of approved applications, but if those applications themselves have flaws, a firewall will not stop the attack because to the firewall, the communication is authorized.
+- A firewall can’t protect against what has been authorized.
+Firewalls permit normal communications of approved applications, but if those applications themselves have flaws, a firewall will not stop the attack: to the firewall, the communication is authorized.

 - Firewalls are only as effective as the rules they are configured to enforce.

 - Firewalls can’t stop attacks if the traffic does not pass through them.